-Following engagement with the financial industry and users, the CHAPS and CREST settlement day will be extended from summer 2016 by one hour and forty minutes to 18:00.
-Customer cut-off times set by banks and other financial institutions may be earlier than this, the CHAPS deadline for customer payments will be 17:40.
+From 20 June 2016, the CHAPS and CREST settlement day has been extended by one hour and forty minutes to 18:00.
+The CHAPS deadline for customer payments is 17:40; customer cut-off times set by banks and other financial institutions may be earlier than this.
 The Bank expects direct participants in CHAPS and CREST to pass on the full benefits to their customers.
-The Bank is enabling these changes by extending its own hours for operating its Real-Time Gross Settlement (RTGS) system.
+The Bank has enabled these changes by extending its own hours for operating its Real-Time Gross Settlement (RTGS) system.

 In the lead up to implementation:

-- Financial institutions will be preparing for and making changes to their staffing, budgets, IT systems, and legal documentation to enable changes to the service provided to customers.
+- Financial institutions prepared for and made changes to their staffing, budgets, IT systems, and legal documentation to enable changes to the service provided to customers.

-- The Bank will be hosting a dedicated market wide forum which will include representatives from the financial industry as well as end-users.
+- The Bank hosted a dedicated market wide forum which included representatives from the financial industry as well as end-users.

-- The Bank, working with other financial authorities, will determine how to monitor the delivery of benefits to end-users.
+- The Bank, working with other financial authorities, has considered how to monitor the delivery of benefits to end-users.

-- This site will be updated on a regular basis with additional information, to support implementation, as it becomes available.
+- This site was updated on a regular basis with additional information, to support implementation.

 Benefits identified include: